 When will the Community Choice Aggregation go into effect?

 Each Community Choice Aggregation program will have its own timetable.
 Due to time requirements for task completion as specified by the PSC order, several months are required to faithfully complete all stages in the CCA process.
-This program starts in July depending on monthly meter reads.
+This program originally started in July 2019.

 What do I need to do in order to participate?